DigitaleGesellschaft/Anonip/README.md

                  [-c INTEGER [INTEGER ...]] [-l STRING] [-r STRING] [-p] [-d] [-v]

-Anonip is a tool to anonymize IP-addresses in log-files.
+Anonip is a tool to anonymize IP-addresses in log files.

 optional arguments:
   -h, --help            show this help message and exit